omarnagy91/InsightMiner/README.md

 3. Click the refresh icon on the extension card
 4. Test your changes

-## Future Enhancements

-- Additional search engines support
-- Data filtering and search capabilities
-- Export to other formats (Excel, XML)
-- Cloud storage integration
-- Batch processing improvements
-- Real-time extraction progress display

-## Privacy
+## Security & Privacy

 This extension:
 - Stores all data locally in your browser
-- Does not send any data to external servers
+- Stores OpenAI API keys locally (not recommended for production)
 - Only accesses pages you explicitly visit
+- Makes API calls to OpenAI with your credentials
 - Allows you to clear all data at any time

+**Important**: For production use, implement a backend proxy to keep your OpenAI API key secure.

+## Future Enhancements

+- Backend proxy for secure API key management
+- Additional AI models support (Claude, Gemini)
+- Real-time analysis streaming
+- Advanced filtering and search capabilities
+- Cloud storage integration
+- Batch processing improvements
+- Custom analysis prompts
+- Team collaboration features

 ## License

 This project is open source and available under the MIT License.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.